PagerDuty Automation Actions

 4. Copy the User API Token and keep it in a safe place for later use.

-1. Create a Process Automation Project that will contain the Job you’d like PagerDuty responders to be able to execute.
+1. Create a Runbook Automation Self-Hosted Project that will contain the Job you’d like PagerDuty responders to be able to execute.

-1. Create a Process Automation Job in the Project.
+1. Create a Runbook Automation Self-Hosted Job in the Project.
 After the job is created, copy its ID and keep it in a safe place for later use.

 Next, you will add a new runner to generate an ID and secret.